 4. It is Designed for Hiking

 Many hiking whistles have options that are very useful for hiking.
 Like many items to store in a hiking backpack, they are often multi-purpose.
-As well as being distress whistles, they can also feature a magnifying glass to better see your map or a compass, making it an essential part of a successful hike.
+Beyond their distress signaling capability, these whistles may include a magnifying glass for improved map visibility and a built-in compass, making it an essential part of a successful hike.

 5. It is Inexpensive